 Undergraduate Research Experiences

 Undergraduates are encouraged to work with a faculty member in the Hearing and Speech Sciences Department.
 This can be facilitated through the Maryland Center for Undergraduate Research, the Emerging Behavioral and Social Science Scholars Program or by exploring research topics listed by faculty members on the HESP website.
-Students may work with faculty members on a one-to-one basis as a volunteer research assistant or recieve credit for their experience.
+Students may work with faculty members on a one-to-one basis as a volunteer research assistant or receive credit for their experience.
 The number of credits that a student may earn is determined by the faculty researcher.
-Typically the student is expected to work 3 hours for each credit recieved in a semester.
+Typically the student is expected to work 3 hours for each credit received in a semester.
 Unless the student is involved in true independent research, they should enroll in HESP499 with the Pass/Fail grade option.
 Please note that individual professors may have special requirements for participation in the program.
 You will need to contact the professor that you wish to work with before enrolling in HESP499 to obtain their permission and their individual section number needed to register.
 The University limit for 499 credits is six.

 Internships (even if they are not directly related to Hearing and Speech) are an excellent way to obtain experience in the workplace.
 Although internships are not typically a part of the HESP curriculum, students are encouraged to explore related experiences through the BSOS Social Science Internship Practicum or BSOS Experiential Learning programs.

 The objective of the HESP Honors program is to encourage and recognize superior academic achievement and scholarship by providing opportunities for interested, capable, and energetic undergraduates to engage in independent study.
 A research project will be conducted under the supervision of a faculty mentor and will result in an Honors thesis.